mmm/charmtester/README.markdown

 - infra
   - persist job stuff between instances (address backups _and_ availability)
-  - no need for large instance... local lxc environments require serial builds
+  - with one lxc env, can these be parallelized?
   - openid plugin for jenkins

 - build logic